 The values presented above are projections based upon participation rates which may or may not occur.
-FPUC will be responsible for monitoring actual participation rates and seeking Commission action if necessary to modify, add, or remove programs.
-If FPUC is unable to meet the Commission's goals, the company may be subject to appropriate action by the Commission, up to and including financial penalties.
+FPUC will be responsible for monitoring actual participation rates and seeking our action if necessary to modify, add, or remove programs.
+If FPUC is unable to meet the our goals, we may take appropriate action against the company, up to and including financial penalties.

-Section 366.82(10), F.S., requires that the Commission provide an annual report (FEECA Report) to the Governor and Legislature concerning the progress of each FEECA utility towards meeting its established goals.
+We are required by section 366.82(10), F.S., to provide an annual report (FEECA Report) to the Governor and Legislature concerning the progress of each FEECA utility towards meeting its established goals.
 Rule 25-17.0021(5), F.A.C., requires that FPUC submit an annual report that summarizes the achieved results of its DSM Plan no later than March 1 of each year.
-Staff will continue to monitor and report the actual amount of FPUC's DSM savings each year, on an annual and cumulative basis, as part of the FEECA Report.
+Our staff will continue to monitor and report the actual amount of FPUC's DSM savings each year, on an annual and cumulative basis, as part of the FEECA Report.